 - FASD Treatment Outreach Project, a program of the University of Wisconsin School of Medicine, provides FASD education and training to health care providers

-A program of the Wisconsin Women's Health Foundation that helps women stop or significantly reduce their alcohol use during pregnancy.
+- My Baby & Me, a program of the Wisconsin Women's Health Foundation, helps women stop or significantly reduce their alcohol use during pregnancy.